spamhaus/rspamd-dqs/README.md

 - What is the licensing for DQS?

-The usage terms are [the same](https://www.spamhaus.org/organization/dnsblusage/) as the ones for our public mirrors, meaning that if you already use our public mirrors you are entitled for a free DQS key
+The usage terms are [the same](https://www.spamhaus.org/organization/dnsblusage/) as the ones for our public mirrors, meaning that if you already use our public mirrors you are entitled for a free DQS key.

 - How do I register a DQS key?

 It's very easy, just go [here](https://www.spamhaustech.com/dqs/) and complete the registration procedure.
-After you register an account, go to [this](https://portal.spamhaustech.com/src/manual/dqs/) page and note the DQS key
+After you register an account, go to [this](https://portal.spamhaustech.com/src/manual/dqs/) page and note the DQS key.

 ##Installation instructions